 Dr. Singh received bachelor and master degrees with gold medals in life sciences from India.
 He then began his PhD study in biology at West Virginia University, Morgantown, where he conducted his dissertation research on molecular systematics of the Oestroidea (a fly superfamily that includes many large and common flies of forensic, medical, veterinary, and agricultural importance) under the supervision of Dr. Jeffrey D. Wells.

-At Virginia Commonwealth University, Dr. Singh serves as an assistant professor in the department of forensic science, teaches survey of forensic science and forensic molecular biology courses to senior undergraduate students, and manages forensic genomics research laboratory.
+At Virginia Commonwealth University, Dr. Singh serves as an assistant professor in the department of forensic science, teaches survey of forensic science, forensic entomology and forensic molecular biology courses and manages the forensic genomics research laboratory.
 Prior to VCU appointment, he worked as a postdoctoral research associate in Drs.
 Jeffery Tomberlin and Aaron Tarone’s laboratories at Texas A&M University, College Station, and in Dr. Tawni Crippen’s laboratory at Southern Plain Agricultural Research Centre of the United States Department of Agriculture (USDA-SPARC), on National Institute of Justice (NIJ) funded project on development of novel methods for estimation of a postmortem interval (PMI).
-Along with the postdoctoral research work, Dr. Singh also conducted several forensic entomology workshops for law enforcement personnel’s, and also worked on several forensic entomology cases from Texas and other parts of the USA.
-During doctoral study, Dr. Singh also worked as a laboratory manager for West Virginia University’s Genomics Core Facility, and taught several biology laboratory courses to undergraduate and graduate students.
+Along with the postdoctoral research work, Dr. Singh conducted several forensic entomology workshops for law enforcement personnel, and worked on several forensic entomology cases from Texas and other parts of the USA.
+During doctoral study, Dr. Singh served as a laboratory manager for West Virginia University’s Genomics Core Facility, and taught several biology laboratory courses to undergraduate and graduate students.

 Dr. Singh has received board certification for lectureship in life sciences from UGC-CSIR, New Delhi, India.
-He is an associate member of the American Academy of Forensic Sciences (AAFS), has authored several peer review articles, and presented his research at many national and international conferences, including invited presentations at annual meetings of Entomological Society of America (ESA), AAFS, and The American Society for Clinical Laboratory Science (ASCLS).
+He is a member of the North American Forensic Entomology Association (NAFEA) and an associate member of the American Academy of Forensic Sciences (AAFS).
+He has authored several peer review articles/book chapters, and presented his research at many national and international conferences, including invited presentations at annual meetings of Entomological Society of America (ESA), NAFEA, AAFS, and The American Society for Clinical Laboratory Science (ASCLS).

-At VCU, Dr. Singh’s research is mainly focused on development of improved methods for recovery of human DNA from maggot gut contents, metagenomics and metatranscriptomics of microbial populations associated with carrions and insects, and on molecular systematics of carrion associated flies and microbes.
+At VCU, Dr. Singh’s research is mainly focused on 1) development of improved methods for recovery of human DNA from maggot gut contents, 2) metagenomics and metatranscriptomics of microbial populations associated with carrions and carrion associated insects for development of improved method for postmortem interval (PMI) estimation, 3) analysis of microbial trace evidences for forensic applications, and 4) molecular systematics of carrion associated insects.